vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Monday 2026-04-13, I skipped all exercises to fit a Trader Joe's trip in the early afternoon along with meal prep later in the day.

+## 2026-04-14: reduced at-home jogging and skipped strength exercises

+On Tuesday 2026-04-14, I did reduced at-home jogging (about 19 minutes) and skipped strength exercises.
+This was due to being late as a result of some of my planned work taking longer than usual, and also to fit in a few repetitions of the standing-on-toes-with-eyes-closed exercise.